RhythmRock/HotelDB-OpenSRC/README.md

 ## Description

-This open-source university database project aims to provide a database solution that meets the fundamental needs of universities.
-It is designed to assist universities in managing their students, faculty members, course records, exams, and more.
+This open-source hotel database project aims to provide a database solution that meets the fundamental needs of hotels.
+It is designed to assist hotels in managing their guests, staff, room records, reservations, and more.

-By using this project, universities and educational institutions can create a database solution tailored to their needs or enhance their existing systems.
+With this project, hotels and lodging businesses can create a database solution tailored to their needs or enhance their existing systems.
 The project is open-source, so it is always open to community contributions.
 You can customize and improve it according to your own requirements.

 ### Project Features:

-**Student Management:** You can create, update, and delete student records and easily access student information.
+**Guest Management:** You can create, update, and delete guest records and easily access guest information.

-**Faculty Member Management:** You can create and update profiles of faculty members working at the university.
+**Staff Management:** You can create and update profiles of staff members working at the hotel.

-**Course Record Tracking:** You can create course records for students and match them with relevant faculty members.
+**Room Record Tracking:** You can create room records for guests and match them with relevant staff members.

-**Exam Records:** It provides a system to store and update student exam records.
+**Reservation Records:** You can record and update guest reservations.

-**Reporting:** You can generate and analyze various reports on university data.
+**Reporting:** You can generate and analyze various reports on hotel data.

 <div style="text-align:center;">
     <img src="https://i.imgur.com/waxVImv.png" alt="Colorful Stick">